logologo

 Course Fee

-External participants without accommodation
+External participants without accommodation - USD 911

-In addition, participants are responsible for covering the cost of their own accommodation.
+In addition, participants are responsible for covering their transportation expenses (including airfare and airport transfers) to and from IRRI, as well as their own allowance, accommodation.

 Click here to apply!